Sponsored Projects Office, University of California, Berkeley

 Revised Submitted Proposal Budget

-The "Award and Reporting Functions" include notifications and requests (such as no-cost extensions, subawards, and change of PI), continuation funding status, view/print award letters, projects reports system, and supplemental funding requests.
+The “Award and Reporting Functions” option at the “What Do You Want To Work On” page includes notifications and requests (such as no-cost extensions, subawards, and change of PI), continuation funding status, view/print award documents, and supplemental funding requests.
+The project reporting function has been transitioned to Research.gov.

 Notifications and Requests

-FastLane is used for all of the functions listed below.
-After preparing the notification or request, click "forward to SRO" and SPO will review and submit the notification or request.
+NSF is using FastLane for the functions listed below.
+(See the Research.gov section for other notifications and requests.)
+After preparing notifications or requests, send an email to the SPO CGO that works with the PI’s unit, click “forward to SRO,” and SPO will review and submit the notification or request.

 Notifications to NSF: